derekmcloughlin/pearls/chap03/README.md

     f2 :: Num a => a -> a -> a
     f2 x y = 3*x + 27*y + y*y

+**Note**: The original code in chapter 3 uses a function that takes a pair of integers.
+I've modified it to just accept two integer arguments instead.

 Jack's first stab
 ----------------